sailthru/sailthru-php5-client/README.md

 Increase timeout from 10 (default) to 30 seconds.

     $client = new Sailthru_Client($this->api_key, $this->secret, $this->api_url, array('timeout' => 30000, 'connect_timeout' => 30000));

+--This fork allows spidering as an optional field in pushContent, something that was missing from the original project.